centminmod/google-insights-api-tools/readme.md

 You can create a cronjob script to schedule `gitools.sh` runs for mobile domain name origin checks.
 Useful, if you have enabled [Slack Channel](#slack-channel) integration so can monitor your Google PageSpeed Insight results over time.

 i.e. create a file called `cron.sh` at `/root/tools/google-insights-api-tools/cron.sh` containing the following - replacing the domains with your domains you want to check.
 Add as many domains you want - one per new line.
+Also added [GTMetrix Report](#gtmetrix-report) & [WebpageTest.org API Tests](#webpagetestorg-api-tests).

 ```
 #!/bin/bash